ShikOfTheRa/scarab-osd/OTHER/DOCUMENTATION/Mavlink setup.md

   * SR2_RC_CHAN, 5 ( 5hz for radio input or radio output data )

 Notes:
-57600 is default serial buad rate recommended when selecting APM / PIXHAWK in config.h Baud rate in OSD and APM/PIXHAWK must match.
+  * 57600 is default serial buad rate recommended when selecting APM / PIXHAWK in config.h
+  * Baud rate in OSD and APM/PIXHAWK must match.
-There are reported bugs - always try 57600 and 115200 if no data Use debug screen to verify: RX > 0 means there is data.
+  * Always try 57600 and 115200 if no data
+  * Use debug screen to verify: RX > 0 means there is data.
 PKT > 0 means there is valid data.
-If no valid data, luiekly incorrect baud
+If no valid data, liekly incorrect baud